bbmkastan/kastan-6253-a5/README.md

 2. Click on the Save as button.
 3. Choose what to save the file As and where to save the file to.
 4. Click Save.

+### Loading
+---
+1. Click on the File dropdown button at the top left of the application.
+2. Click on the Load as button.
+3. Pick the file you wish to load.

+#Note: You will only be able to pick a text, html, or json file